devoteam-se/devolunch/README.md

   - [x] Add instructions on how to make a scraper
   - [x] Move scrape call to Cloud Function
 - [x] Add husky/lint-staged and make sure pre-commit is triggered to run lint/tests
+- [ ] When first deploying the Website, a dummy version is deployed.
+Fix so it's the actual site.
 - [ ] Write tests